 These videos are designed for children aged 3-6 to enjoy with an adult.
-We have created this series for children who have not yet learned to read.
-For activities for older children you can head to our Daily Holiday Planner for plenty of fun online activities.
+We have created this series for children who love to listen to stories.

-*JH Kids videos are accessible for all.
-To view subtitles on videos click on icon in the bottom right hand side of video.
-You can move the subtitles around the video so it doesn't block the picture book by clicking on the subtites and dragging them to where you want them.
+*JH Kids videos are accessible to all.
+To view subtitles on videos, click on the icon in the bottom right-hand corner of video.
+You can move the subtitles around the video, so it doesn't block the picture book by clicking on the subtitles and dragging them to where you want them.

 Join us as we read "In my heart, a Book of Feelings".
 Written by Jo Witek and illustrated by Christine Roussey.

 Activity 1: Print feelings cards and enjoy 5 games together.
 You will need- scissors and glue.
 Click here to access free printable.

 Activity 2: Create your own feelings faces.
 You will need: paper or paper plate, textas/crayons/coloured pencils, and if you want to take it to the next level- glue, scissors, string, googly eyes, playdough, cut out shapes etc. Click here for face ideas and free printable.

 Activity 3: Change the lyrics to "If you're happy and you know it" and play Simon Says with a twist.